NerdNu/ItsATrap/README.md

    the initial triggering skeleton horse.
  * When that trap horse is triggered by the player approaching within 10 blocks of it, the trap springs and one of the following actions is taken:
-   * In ocean and deep ocean biomes, the trap mobs are replaced by 3 witches riding guardians - a "Guardian Trap".
+   * In aquatic biomes (ocean and river variants), the trap mobs are replaced by 3 witches riding guardians - a "Guardian Trap" - or 3 drowned riding dolphins - a "Dolphin Trap".
    * In other biomes, the fate of the trap mobs is selected randomly from the following options:
+     * The trap mobs are replaced by three drowned riding zombie horses - a "Trident Trap".
      * The original skeleton trap (four skeletons riding skeletal horses) spawns unchanged.
      * The trap mobs are replaced by three witches riding cave spiders - a "Poison